 - Your age.

 - Any serious health problems you might have, including urinary, bowel, or sexual function problems.

 Treatment for locally advanced or metastatic prostate cancer may include hormone therapy, surgery, radiation therapy, chemotherapy, or immunotherapy.
 Or if you aren't having symptoms, it may include active surveillance or watchful waiting.

-clinical trial of new cancer treatment options.
+You may want to talk with your doctor about entering a clinical trial of new cancer treatment options.
 A treatment being studied in clinical trials for advanced prostate cancer is high-intensity-focused ultrasound (HIFU).
 For metastatic prostate cancer, treatments in clinical trials include new forms of chemotherapy and immunotherapy, including vaccines.